Lednerb/bilberry-hugo-theme/v4-README.md

 ### Configuration

-To customize website according to your needs, edit the `config.toml` file in the site's root directory by adjusting the settings.
+To customize your website according to your needs, edit the `config.toml` file in the site's root directory by adjusting the settings.
 All parameters that need to be configured are commented out or disabled.